PSS®SINCAL – simulation software for analysis and planning of all network types

 Whitepaper: Protecting the Electrical Grid

 The electric grid is changing.
 With an industry shift towards greener energy, utilities are facing new challenges as wind and solar plant connections increase at both the transmission and distribution levels.
-Within this whitepaper, learn about the emerging technical challenges for protection engineers, possible options for mitigation strategies, and how to leverage simulation and visualization tools to better understand the challenges presented.
+Within this whitepaper, learn about the emerging technical challenges for distribution and transmission protection engineers, possible options for mitigation strategies, and how to leverage simulation and visualization tools to better understand the challenges presented.

 Independently or simultaneously analyze the impacts of low, medium, and high-voltage networksThrough its modular design, PSS®SINCAL is highly flexible and customizable.
 It offers a wide variety of analysis functions for the planning, design and operation of power systems, allowing you to simulate and study: power quality, frequency stability, distributed generation interconnection, protection coordination, restoration of supply, economic driven design decisions, and more.